Principal (academia)

 The principal is the chief executive and the chief academic officer of a university or college in certain parts of the Commonwealth.

 In the United States, the principal is the head of school at most pre-university, non-boarding schools.

 Canada

-Queen's University, the suburban campuses and constituent colleges of the University of Toronto, and McGill University in Canada have principals instead of presidents or rectors, as a result of their Scottish origins.
-In addition, Bishop's University, and the Royal Military College of Canada also have principals.
+Queen's University in Canada has a principal instead of a president or rector as a result of its Scottish origins.
+The constituent colleges of the University of Toronto have principals, who serve as the heads of the colleges, as do the university's Mississauga and Scarborough campuses due to their origins as constituent colleges.
+Bishop's University, and the Royal Military College of Canada also have principals.

+McGill University was formerly headed by a principal, but the nomenclature was changed to president in 2023.

 England

 Many colleges of further education in England have a principal in charge (e.g., Cirencester College and West Nottinghamshire College).

 At collegiate universities, the title of principal is used for the head of college at many colleges.
 These include: